 The first problem for those living in karst is obtaining reliable water supply.
 Initially settlements focused on springs or karst windows and avoided the dry areas around.
 Occasionally wells could be dug, but often proved unreliable.
-This constraint was reduced when boreholes were developed allowing drilling wherever anyone wanted.
-Again, however, it was surprising how a very productive well could be near those yielding very little water.
+This constraint was reduced when drilling was developed allowing boreholes wherever anyone wanted.
+However, a very productive well could be near those yielding very little water.
 The secret of course, was that the productive wells had been lucky enough to hit an underground river in a cave.
 The advantage of good supply was often more than offset by the attendant risks of pollution.
-A cave river is very similar to s a surface river in its levels of bacteria, nutrients and artificial chemicals.
-(A similar problem was responsible for the Walkerton tragedy.)
-In general, conventional water distribution networks are now replacing many of the wells.
+A cave river is very similar to a surface river in its levels of bacteria, nutrients and artificial chemicals.
+In general, a conventional water distribution network drawing on a surface water reservoir has now replaced many of the wells.

 Closed depressions are characteristic of karst, but they vary in origin.
 Some are collapses into underlying caves.
 Others are caused by concentrated infiltration eroding the bedrock.
 Others are the remnants of former stream networks.
 It is often difficult to tell them apart because of the typically rich red residual soil that mantles the underlying bedrock.
-This soil can plug up the epikarst drains, especially if disturbed by construction or farming so that depressions have a tendency to fill.
+This soil can plug up the openings in the bedrock, especially if disturbed.
+Construction or farming often results in sediment infilling of depressions, which can pond water during storms.
 When these overflow into adjacent depressions the problem is exacerbated resulting in much deeper and more frequent floods than anticipated.
-Similarly, the land cover over caves and epikarst may be weak or unstable, so that it can collapse quite spontaneously undermining highways and foundations.
+Similarly, the land underlain by caves and epikarst may be weak or unstable, so that it can collapse quite spontaneously undermining highways and foundations.
 It has also been recognised, somewhat belatedly that karst environments host particularly unusual and vulnerable ecosystems.
 Conservation measures often prove difficult to devise even when the problem is recognised.
 For example, Mammoth Cave National Park was deliberately (and forcefully) acquired to encompass the known cave at the time.
-Since then it has been recognised that most of the streams hosting cave life originate in the polluted Sinkhole Plain outside any jurisdiction of the Park.
+Since then it has been recognised that most of the streams hosting cave life originate in the polluted Sinkhole Plain outside the jurisdiction of the Park.

-Solutions to these problems have been slow to develop as the problems are not obvious locally and the underground flow routes can be complex.
+Solutions to these problems have been slow to develop as the difficulties are not obvious locally and the underground flow routes can be complex.
 Pioneering work in the region has resulted in significant headway in mapping underground flow routes using cave maps, dye tracing and groundwater monitoring.
-We will be studying and using these maps in our own studies of the region.
+We will be studying and using these maps in our own studies of both rural and urban karst.